A Glug of Oil

 Ingredients

-• Olive oil - to drizzle
+• olive oil - to drizzle

-• Bell peppers - sliced in half, seeds removed but leaving the stalk on
+• bell peppers - sliced in half, seeds removed but leaving the stalk on

-• Cheese - grated; I used a mixture of cheddar and mozzarella but you can use your favourite cheese
+• cheese - grated; I used a mixture of cheddar and mozzarella, but you can use your favourite cheese

-• Baby cherry tomatoes - I used a mixture of yellow and red tomatoes
+• baby cherry tomatoes - I used a mixture of yellow and red tomatoes

-• Spinach - washed and dried well, with either kitchen paper or better still, in a salad spinner
+• spinach - washed and dried well, with either kitchen paper or, better still, in a salad spinner

-Cheese stuffed peppers with spinach.
+Cheese stuffed peppers with spinach and tomatoes.

 If you like this you might like my Rice Stuffed Peppers Recipe.